Witiko/doctoral-thesis/main.md

 #### Tangent, Tangent-2, and Tangent-3

-*Tangent* [@wangari2014discovering; @stalnaker2015math] was an experimental
+↑ The *Tangent* system [@wangari2014discovering; @stalnaker2015math] was
-system developed by Richard Zanibbi's DPLR research group and later evolved into the *Tangent-2* [@pattaniyil2014combining] and *Tangent-3* [@davila2016tangent] systems that participated in the NTCIR-11 Math-2 and NTCIR-12 MathIR tasks.
+developed by Richard Zanibbi's DPLR research group and evolved into the *Tangent-2* [@pattaniyil2014combining] and *Tangent-3* [@davila2016tangent] systems that participated in the NTCIR-11 Math-2 and NTCIR-12 MathIR tasks.

 Tangent-2 and Tangent-3 index presentation math formulae using a hard vector space model with the TF-IDF term weighting scheme.
 The math formulae are tokenized by extracting paths in the SLT math representation.
 If the retrieval units are not math formulae, their text is indexed using a different hard vector space model.

-In the retrieval, Tangent-2 and Tangent-3 retrieve math formulae that match the query from the formula index.
+In the retrieval, Tangent-2 and Tangent-3 retrieve math formulae that match the query from the formula index and rerank them using structural matching techniques.
 If the retrieval units are not math formulae, then Tangent-2 and Tangent-3 also retrieve the units that match the query from the text index.
-Then, the similarity score of a retrieval unit is the sum of the similarity scores of all formulae in the unit combined with the similarity score of the unit's text.
+Then, the similarity score of a retrieval unit is the sum of the similarity scores of all formulae in the unit aggregated with the similarity score of the unit's text.

+#### Tangent-L

+The *Tangent-L* system [@fraser2018choosing; @ng2020dowsing; @ng2021dowsing]
+evolved from Tangent-3, was developed by Frank Tompa's research group, and participated post-hoc in the NTCIR-12 MathIR task and personally in the ARQMath labs.

+Unlike Tangent-3, which uses the hard vector space model with the TF-IDF term weighting scheme, Tangent-L uses the more accurate BM25 and BM25⁺ term weighting schemes.
+Unlike Tangent-3, which only tokenizes math formulae by extracting paths in the SLT, Tangent-L uses several tokenization strategies.

+In the retrieval, unlike Tangent-3, which reranks the retrieved math formulae, Tangent-L does not rerank the retrieved math formulae.

 #### Tangent-S

-#### Tangent-L
+The *Tangent-S* system [@davila2017layout] also evolved from Tangent-3, was developed by DPLR, and was used as a *baseline* system in the ARQMath labs.

+Unlike Tangent-3, which only indexes presentation math formulae in the SLT representation, Tangent-S also indexes content math formulae in the OPT representation.

+In the retrieval, unlike Tangent-3, which immediately reranks the retrieved math formulae using structural matching techniques, Tangent-S applies score aggregation to the techniques before the reranking.

 #### Approach0

-#### Tangent-CFT
+The [*Approach0* system][77] [@zhong2015novel; @zhong2016opmes;
+@zhong2019structural; @zhong2021approach] evolved from Tangent-S, was developed by InfoLab and DPLR, was used as a baseline system in the ARQMath-1 lab, and participated in the ARQMath-2 lab.

+Unlike Tangent-S, which still indexes presentation math formulae in the SLT representation, Approach0 only indexes content math formulae in the OPT representation.

+In the retrieval, unlike Tangent-S, which reranks the retrieved math formulae using structural matching techniques, Approach0 uses both structural and semantic matching techniques for the reranking.
+Additionally, in the ARQMath-2 lab, Approach0 used the RM3 query expansion technique.

-#### Tangent-CFTED
+#### Tangent-CFT and Tangent-CFTED

-### TU\\\_DBS
+The *Tangent-CFT* and *Tangent-CFTED* system [@mansouri2019tangent;
+@mansouri2020dprl; @mansouri2021dprl] also evolved from Tangent-S, were developed by DLPR, and participated post-hoc in the NTCIR-12 MathIR task and personally in the ARQMath labs.

+Unlike Tangent-S, which uses the hard vector space model, Tangent-CFT and Tangent-CFTED use the soft vector space model with fastText token embeddings as a source of token relatedness.
+Additionally, unlike Tangent-S, which tokenizes math formulae by extracting paths in the SLT and OPT, Tangent-CFT and Tangent-CFTED only extract tuples of neighboring nodes.

+In the retrieval, unlike Tangent-S, which reranks the retrieved math formulae using structural matching techniques, Tangent-CFT does not rerank the retrieved math formulae and Tangent-CFTED uses a different structural matching technique: the tree edit distance.

 # Accuracy {#accuracy}
 There are many advanced features we may wish from a math information retrieval